Pete Dixon, Technical Marketing Manager

 'WL/WH' was like nothing I had ever heard before.
 It was a challenging album, but it was also a familiar album because underneath the blasting aural attack of 'WL/WH' are lush, inviting pop songs.
 This is what Lou Reed did best.
 Strip back the title track, 'Here She Comes Now', and 'I Heard Her Call My Name', half of the albums six total tracks, and you have three very accessible songs that even the most casual listener could appreciate.
 While those tracks are all as close to perfection as any, it was the other three tracks on the album that really influenced me at a young age.

-‘The Gift’, for example, is an eight-minute-long song featuring John Cale reading a spoken word story in the left channel while a fuzzy, noodling instrumental track plays in the right.
+First, 'the Gift'.
+'The Gift' is an 8-minute-long song featuring John Cale reading a spoken word story in the left channel while a fuzzy, noodling instrumental track plays in the right.
 The spoken word vocals were fascinating enough for me but when you could hear the two channels distinctly, well that was something completely new.

 Top Tracks: ‘Sister Ray’, ‘The Gift’